 Best Budget: Veken French Press Coffee Maker

-What We Like: Measurement lines help you brew the perfect amount, multi-layered mesh filter keeps out most grit
+What We Love: Measurement lines help brew the right amount, multi-layered mesh filter keeps out most grit

-What We Don’t Like: Glass carafe is fragile
+What We Don’t Love: Glass carafe is fragile

 Affordable and available in three sizes—12 ounces, 21 ounces, and 34 ounces—the Veken French Press Coffee Maker is a reliable budget pick.